akeneo/pim-docs/cloud_edition/flexibility_mode/docs/composer_settings.rst

            "branch": "master"
        }

-| All details about Distribution System can be find in the documentation “Akeneo EE Distribution System - User guide” in `the Partner portal`_.
+| All details about Distribution System can be found in the documentation “Akeneo EE Distribution System - User guide” in `the Partner portal`_.

 Composer and github api rate limit
 ----------------------------------

 | The Community edition have many branches/tags and during a composer update process, you can reach easily the github api rate limit.
-Without OAuth token, github use the ip for manage api rate limit, and limit to 60 requests per hour (https://developer.github.com/v3/#rate-limiting).
+Without OAuth token, github use the ip to manage api rate limit, and to limit to 60 requests per hour (https://developer.github.com/v3/#rate-limiting).

-| In order to update your pim, you must setup a github token for composer, you can run composer and follow instructions.
+| In order to update your pim, you must setup a github token for composer, you can run composer follow the instructions to help you.

 .. code-block:: bash